 Hayman Island Resort

 There has been a resort on Hayman Island since the 1940s when Sir Reginald Ansett chose it as an ideal destination.
-The current $300 million 5-star hotel (it is one of the ‘Leading Hotels of the World’) was built by Sir Peter Abeles and opened in 1987.
+The hotel was originally built by Reginald Ansett.

 Hayman is a resort like no other.
 Situated around a crescent-shaped, white, sandy bay on the south-western side, the resort is the only facility on the island.
 The buildings have been designed to blend in with the natural beauty of the surroundings.